reepoi/data-vis-2020-fires/README.md

 - [Leaflet zoomhome](https://github.com/torfsen/leaflet.zoomhome) is the source for leaflet.zoomhome.js and leaflet.zoomhome.css.
 - [Leaflet beautify marker](https://github.com/masajid390/BeautifyMarker) is the source for leaflet-beautify-marker-icon.js and leaflet-beautify-marker-icon.css.
 - [Spectre CSS](https://picturepan2.github.io/spectre/) is used for styling and layout of the website
+- The donut chart code is adapted from [Making an animated donut chart with d3.js](https://medium.com/@kj_schmidt/making-an-animated-donut-chart-with-d3-js-17751fde4679) by KJ Schmidt.
 - The donut chart arc function in compareYears.js is adapted from [jsfiddle](http://jsfiddle.net/Qh9X5/18/).
 - The Leaflet mousehover pop-ups in mapView.js are adapted from [user "sowelie" on jsfiddle](http://jsfiddle.net/sowelie/3JbNY/).
 - The least squares regression function in nationalHistory.js is from [Ben Van Dyke on bl.ocks](http://bl.ocks.org/benvandyke/8459843).